Be a smart cook and reuse/recycle your kitchen waste…

 Reuse Veggies Peels

-Coriander stalks can very well be used for making the best Lemon Coriander Soup.
-Check the detailed recipe here.
+Coriander stalks, which normally go into the bin, can very well be used for making the best Lemon Coriander Soup.

 Spinach stalks can again be used for making Spinach soup.
 Check the recipe here.